Aboriginal and Torres Strait Islander cultural appreciation

 Urbanisation

-Aboriginal and Torres Strait Islander people everywhere, like all cultures, are evolving contemporary cultural forms and practices.
-75 per cent of Aboriginal and Torres Strait Islander people now live in urban and regional environments, which does not mean that they are removed from their culture.
+First Nations people, like all cultures, are evolving contemporary cultural forms and practices.
+75 per cent of First Nations people now live in urban and regional environments, which does not mean they are removed from their culture.
 The people maintain strong links to 'traditional' culture, including ongoing contact with country (traditional land), family and communities.

-Music is a powerful element of Aboriginal and Torres Strait Islander culture and is part of everyday life as well as being a vital part of sacred ceremonies.
-Traditional music is still practiced and performed widely - and there is also a very strong and lively contemporary music scene.
+Music is a powerful element of First Nations culture and is part of everyday life as well as a vital part of sacred ceremonies.
+Traditional music is still performed widely and there is also a very strong and lively contemporary music scene.

 'Dust Echoes is one way that we are bringing everyone back to the same campfire - black and white.
 We are telling our stories to you in a way you can understand, to help you see, hear and know.
 And we are telling these stories to ourselves, so that we will always remember, with pride, who we are.'